 With a bit of luck, you should now have a message in your mailbox.
 Look at the source.
-It should have one or two additional headers (varying according to your software and options), possibly something like this:
+It should have one or two additional headers (varying according to your software, versions, options and where you send the mail from), possibly something like this: